 - Effectiveness: the results and assessment of the approach; and Lessons learned.

 On August 27, CIPA Ottawa will be organizing a number of important workshops, this include (registration deadline June 30, 2017):

-- AMAL in Heritage Workshop: Emergency Management Tools for Cultural Heritage organized by the Global Heritage Fund
+- AMAL in Heritage Workshop: Emergency Management Tools for Cultural Heritage (GHF)

 - CIPA Tutorial on Dense Image Matching for 3D Reconstruction